 If old-school toys are more your dad’s speed, choose a city from Lego Architecture’s City Skyline sets.
 Lego has building sets for several major cities, including Paris, London, San Francisco, Las Vegas, and New York City.

-The NYC set contains close to 600 pieces and features the Statue of Liberty and iconic landmarks like the Chrysler Building and the Empire State Building.
+The sets are realistically detailed.
+For example, the NYC set contains close to 600 pieces and features the Statue of Liberty and iconic landmarks like the Chrysler Building and the Empire State Building.
 The sets also come with booklets detailing the design, history, and architecture of the featured constructions.

 18. Stuff for His Man Cave

 Dads cherish their space, and if he’s lucky enough to have a dedicated man cave, get him some stuff to personalize it.
 Help him claim his territory with a wooden sign.
 Or help him make it a place where everybody knows his name with some personalized pint glasses.

 For the music-loving dad, the JBL Clip 2 waterproof portable Bluetooth speaker lets him listen to music anywhere he’s in Wi-Fi range, including outside.
 Alternatively, if he’s the outdoorsy type, get him a TikiTunes portable Bluetooth speaker.
 Like the JBL speaker, it wirelessly syncs with his Bluetooth devices so he can listen to his favorite jams anywhere in range.
 But it also doubles as a flickering tiki torch, providing ambient lighting via LED lights for enjoying evenings outdoors.